-The federal government established standards for the system and solved the problem of how to pay for it with gas and other federal excise taxes locked away in the Highway Trust Fund.
-It was the states, though, that implemented the program and each state had its own starting point and proclivities in planning and building their highways and bridges.
-Construction of the entire system was to be staged out over 15 years.
+The federal government established standards for interstate highways and solved the problem of how to pay for them with gas and other federal excise taxes locked away in the Highway Trust Fund.
+It was the states, though, that implemented the program.
+Each state had its own starting point and proclivities in planning and building highways and bridges.
+Construction of the entire system was staged out over 15 years.

-The North Carolina State Highway Commission was in a good position to implement the interstate highway program, unlike some states that had no prior experience with highways of an interstate character.
+The North Carolina State Highway Commission was in a good position to implement the program, unlike states that had no prior experience with highways of an interstate character.
 North Carolina's engineers had been building short segments of high-speed, limited-access highway since the late 1940s, mostly in the form of bypasses to carry major highways around towns and cities.